 The Best Medicare Supplement (Medigap) Plans in Maryland

-- Medicare supplement insurance (Medigap) can help Maryland seniors cover Medicare's out-of-pocket costs.
+- Medicare Supplement Insurance (Medigap) can help Maryland beneficiaries cover Medicare out-of-pocket costs.
 Check out our review of Maryland Medigap plans to find one that's right for you.

-Maryland seniors who receive health insurance through Medicare Parts A and B may find themselves coping with the high out-of-pocket costs associated with copays, coinsurance and deductibles.
-Currently, more than a quarter of the state’s Original Medicare beneficiaries are enrolled in Medicare supplement insurance, also known as Medigap, to help cover some or all of these expenses.
+Maryland Medicare beneficiaries who receive health insurance through Medicare Parts A and B may find themselves coping with the high out-of-pocket costs associated with copays, coinsurance and deductibles.
+More than a quarter (28%) of the state’s Original Medicare beneficiaries are enrolled in Medicare supplement insurance, also known as Medigap, to help cover some or all of these expenses.1

-If you’re considering joining the 243,000 Maryland seniors who rely on Medigap to manage medical expenses, plans are available from private insurers throughout the state.
+If you’re considering joining the nearly 260,000 Maryland beneficiaries who rely on Medigap to help cover their out-of-pocket medical expenses, plans are available from private insurers throughout the state.
 The information provided in this article is intended to help you understand what Medigap plans are available in Maryland so you can find the ideal policy for your needs and budget.

 You can find Medicare Supplement plans where you live by comparing plans from several different insurance companies online.